Industry Immersion Program – Dublin and London

 The city has a vibrant nightlife and with an estimated 50% of the population under 25 years old, it is reputedly one of Europe’s most youthful cities!
 On a green note, the city has more open space per square km than any other European capital city, with 97% of Dublin residents living within 300m of a park.

 London is the capital city of England and the United Kingdom.
 With an estimated 8.7 million residents, London is the most populous region, urban zone and metropolitan area in the UK, and is the third most populous city in Europe.
 Standing on the River Thames, London has been a major settlement for two millennia, its history going back to its founding by the Romans who named it Londinium.

 England is renowned for its rich history, art and culture.
 During your time in London, you’ll be living among icons such as Buckingham Palace, the Globe Theatre, Notting Hill, Big Ben, the West End theater district and so much more!

 The London Underground (subway) makes navigating this big city easy and manageable.
 It is the oldest underground railway in the world, and combined with London’s train and bus systems, it makes everything accessible in minutes.

-Participants will stay in basic hostel accommodation and can choose between:
+Participants will stay in basic hostel or self-catered apartment accommodation and can choose between:

-Shared Room: Shared room (bunk beds) with another program participant and shared bathroom.
+- Shared Room: Shared room with another program participant and shared bathroom.

-Single Room: Single room with the option of either single or shared bathroom.
+- Single Room: Single room with either single or shared bathroom.

 An added bonus to your CISaustralia internship is that many universities in Australia will recognise your internship and grant you academic credit.
 Many progressive universities recognise high-quality internships as part of an elective course, a practical experience element of your degree studies and/or a Work Integrated Learning (WIL) course.